Does Exercise Help Depression? Active Ways To Fight The Blues

 Takeaway

-Depression can feel overwhelming—and it can be easy for many to neglect other aspects of their physical, mental, and emotional health.
+Depression can be overwhelming—and it can be easy for many to neglect other aspects of their physical, mental, and emotional health.
 Finding ways to keep up with physical activity can offer many depression-reducing benefits.
 Online therapy can also be a helpful resource for those looking for additional support.
 BetterHelp can connect you with an online therapist in your area of need.

 Depression is treatable, and you're not alone